mcoria/chesstango/README.md

 - Director: Board.constructBoardRepresentation() is the director method

 Decorator pattern can be found at moveexecutors package.
 MoveDecorator is an abstract class that declares a reference to concrete componenets being decoreted.

+Facade pattern is implemented by Game class.

+Strategy pattern is implemented at movegenerators package.
+MoveGenerator interface declares the interface, all the classes in this package implements the interface (with the exception of PeonPasanteMoveGenerator).

 Project roadmap
 - Implement a chess state machine.
 (DONE)